Removing duplication with higher-order functions

 // This works exactly as before, but so far looks like _more_ work for us:

-// Because this is really two function calls, we can extract the first one:
+// Because this is really two function calls, we can extract the first one and assign it to a variable:

 // We can use this to make all kinds of pluralization-functions: